 - tax and estate administration requirements; and

-- revocation of the will.
+- revocation of the Will.

 These things continue to be governed by:

-- where your assets (particularly immovable assets such as land) are situated;
+- where your assets are situated;

-- the jurisdiction where you make the will;
+- the jurisdiction where you make the Will;

 - where probate is granted; and